devopsgroup-io/atlas-vagrant/README.md

 ## Vagrant Package Cleanup

-Additinally, Vagrant may leave behind gigabytes worth of temporary package files in your home folder at `~/.vagrant.d/tmp/` the folders that start with `vagrant-package` are safe to clean up providing that you're not in the middle of a `vagrant package`.
+Additionally, Vagrant may leave behind gigabytes worth of temporary package files in your home folder at `~/.vagrant.d/tmp/` the folders that start with `vagrant-package` are safe to clean up providing that you're not in the middle of a `vagrant package`.
 Here is a sample directory that could be deleted:

 `~/.vagrant.d/tmp/vagrant-package-20170110-63252-fyv8wu`